mattbierner/The-Whole-Rainbow/README.md

 [See it in action over at @thewholerainbow][wholerainbow], or, for an even more colorful social media experience, [check out Blot're](https://blot.re).

-**update Feb 7, 2016** - Continuing with [@thewholerainbow2][wholerainbow2] since first rainbow mysteriously stopped working after reaching `0x000038`.
+**update Feb 7, 2016** - Continuing with [@thewholerainbow2][wholerainbow2] since first rainbow mysteriously ended after reaching `0x000038`.
 Can also track using [#whole🌈](https://www.instagram.com/explore/tags/whole🌈/).

 #### Why don't the colors in the uploaded images exactly match the targeted hex values?
 Instagram takes jpeg images and performs some post processing that may alter the precise color values.

 #### Will Instagram have a problem with this?
-I hope not.
-Their public API lacks the ability to upload images (WTF), so this script makes use of an unofficial API to automate the upload process.
-The script is designed to run very slowly, and the uploaded images are extremely tiny, so it does not consume many resources at all.
+I hope not :) Their public API lacks the ability to upload images (WTF), so this script makes use of an unofficial API to automate the upload process.
+The script is designed to run very slowly, and the uploaded images are extremely tiny, so it does not consume many resources.

 This is a fun little project that shouldn't bother anyone and improves the community.
 Just in case however, I recommend using a burner account if you plan on using the scripts found in this repo.
 If @thewholerainbow suddenly stops working, most likely someone at Instagram just hates rainbows.